 From the borrower side, really all you need to do is identify a book and request it from the owner, making sure that the owner of the book knows you kindle email address.
 You will receive an email from Amazon with basic directions.
 It is very simple.

 From the lender side, you first need to figure out what books are lendable.
-I have organized my lendable kindle books on Goodreads.
+I use Lendle.me (review) to list all of my kindle books available to lend.
 If you have a large library, it can take a while to get it organized.
 Only about 10-15 percent of kindle books (depends a lot on the genre) are lendable.
 There are a couple ways to find out.
 One is look on the product page.
 You will see:

 If the page says ‘loan this book’ on a page that you have purchased the book then that is a lendable book.
 Click that link.
 If you have not purchased the book yet, then in the product details about midway down the Amazon page you will see: Lending Enabled.
 If there is nothing after ASIN, then the lending is not enabled on this book.

 You can also sort through all of your books on you manage you kindle page (which is what I would do if you have lots of books you are trying to organize.
 Once you open Manage my Kindle, choose just to look at book and then sort however you want.
 Click on the ‘Action’ button on the right and you will either see ‘Loan this title’.
 If you do not see that fifth option, the book is not lending enabled.